 This effect was discovered by a Russian engineer named I.O.
 Yarkovsky a century ago.
 It is a subtle process: the heating of the asteroid's surface causes it to emit thermal radiation, which creates a slight amount of thrust.
 It is somewhat unpredictable, since an asteroid's ability to soak up heat from the Sun depends on its terrain, and the effect is also influenced by the asteroid's spin orientation and rotation rate -- obviously an asteroid that is spinning rapidly along an axis at a right angle to the Sun will tend to radiate heat more or less evenly in all directions, while one that is spinning slowly or along an axis pointing to the Sun will emit heat towards the Sun.

-* Astronomers have been conducting surveys to locate the NEAs.
-One of the best-known is the "Spacewatch" project, which uses an old 90 centimeter telescope sited at the Kitt Peak Observatory in Arizona, updated with automatic pointing, imaging, and analysis gear to search the skies for intruders.
+* Astronomers have been conducting surveys to locate the NEOs.
+One of the first to go into operation was the "Spacewatch" project, which used an old 90 centimeter telescope sited at the Kitt Peak Observatory in Arizona, updated with automatic pointing, imaging, and analysis gear to search the skies for intruders.
 The project was set up in 1980 by Tom Gehrels and Dr. Robert S. McMillan of the Lunar & Planetary Laboratory of the University of Arizona in Tucson, and is now being operated by McMillan.

-The Spacewatch project has acquired a 1.8 meter telescope, also at Kitt Peak, to hunt for NEAs, and has provided the old 90 centimeter telescope with an improved electronic imaging system with much greater resolution, improving its search capability.
-Another asteroid survey project, the "Lincoln Near-Earth Asteroid Research (LINEAR) Project", was initiated in 1998 with NASA and USAF funding and has catalogued large numbers of NEAs.
+The Spacewatch project later acquired a 1.8 meter telescope, also at Kitt Peak, to hunt for NEOs, and has provided the old 90 centimeter telescope with an improved electronic imaging system with much greater resolution, improving its search capability.
+Another asteroid survey project, the "Lincoln Near-Earth Asteroid Research (LINEAR) Project", was initiated in 1998 with NASA and USAF funding and has cataloged large numbers of NEOs.

 * One of the better-known stories associated with Earth impacts is the observation of a great streak of fire associated with the Moon, recorded by the monk Gervase of Canterbury in June 1178.
 Since the 1970s, this was suspected as evidence of a major lunar impact event on the time, resulting the creation of the young crater "Giordano Bruno", which is about 22 kilometers across.
 Recent studies have suggested that Gervase had probably observed a large fireball passing through the Earth's atmosphere that happened to cross his line-of-sight to the Moon.
 There are no other records of such an event at the time, suggesting the local nature of the event; the crater Giordano Bruno appears to be substantially older than 800 years; and a major impact on the Moon would have showered the Earth with fragments, resulting in spectacular meteor showers, for which there is no record.